anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 <a name="8.6"></a>
 ## 8.6 CNTT/NFVI Compliance, Verification, and Certification Strategy

+### 8.6.1 NFVI Profiles reference implementations.
+For compliance, verification, and certification, of NFVI solutions provided for a given NFVI Profile, it is required to have a reference implementation of each profile so it can be used for compliance, validation, and certification.
+Those reference implementations need to reflect on their corresponding profiles and deliver all metrics and capabilities promised.
+They need to use open source components.
+Figure 13 below shows the various reference implementations required for each profile, they are:
+ NFVI SW Reference implementation.
+ NFVI HW Reference implementation.
+ VNF reference implementation.

 The OVP Ecosystem Validates Itself Then Certifies VNF.

 3rd Party test platforms may also be leveraged, if desired